httpwg/http-extensions/draft-ietf-httpbis-priority.md

 pre-emptively send responses of a particular incremental type based on other information such as content size.

-An HTTP/2 server implementing the Extensible Priorities scheme instead of the HTTP/2 priority sends SETTINGS_DEPRECATE_HTTP2_PRIORITIES; see {{disabling}}.
-It SHOULD NOT act on priority signals belonging to the HTTP/2 scheme.
-The absence of a client Extensible Priority signal for SHOULD be treated as though default urgency and incremental parameters were sent.
+HTTP/2 endpoints can advertise that they using the Extensible Priorities scheme instead of the HTTP/2 priority scheme by sending SETTINGS_DEPRECATE_HTTP2_PRIORITIES; see {{disabling}}.
+A server that sends or receives this setting SHOULD NOT act on priority signals belonging to the HTTP/2 scheme.
+The absence of a client Extensible Priority signal SHOULD be treated as though default urgency and incremental parameters were sent.

 # Fairness {#fairness}